markfinger/python-js-host/README.md

 pip install js-host
 ```

-Note: python-js-host requires access to [node](https://nodejs.org) or [io.js](https://iojs.org/).
+js-host requires access to a [node](https://nodejs.org) or [io.js](https://iojs.org/) binary.

 On OSX you can install node with `brew install node`.

-On Linux you can install node with `apt-get install nodejs` or a comparable command with your
+On Linux you can install node with `apt-get install nodejs` or a with a comparable command specific
-distribution's package manager.
+to your distribution's package manager.

 Quick start